 Personnel, Training, and Expertise

-When an organization faces an outage, disruption, or disaster, no business resilience plan will succeed without the assistance of the IT staff and their unique skills.
+When an organization faces an outage, disruption, or disaster, business resilience plan will only succeed with the assistance of the IT staff and their unique skills.
 Depending on the size of an organization, the IT staff may range from a single IT generalist to a large team or teams of IT specialists.
 An organization’s size will also determine the complexity of the IT systems and business resilience plans.

 The more complex the IT systems architecture, the more challenging the business resilience planning and execution will be.
 One of the more challenging factors in business resilience for a complex system is making sure the staff member with the required expertise to execute the plans will be available in the time of need.
 To accomplish this, some levels of cross-training may be required.
 The less expertise needed to execute the business resilience plans, the easier it will be to allow less experienced staff members to oversee plan execution.

 Some organizations may outsource some or even all of their IT operations to managed service providers or other specialized consultants.
 These organizations must ensure that their agreements with service providers or consultants match their organizational goals for business resilience.
-Further, these organizations should make sure that business resilience plans can be successfully tested and executed when needed.
+Further, these organizations should ensure that business resilience plans can be successfully tested and executed when needed.
 It is also essential to determine how regional disasters may impact service levels from these service providers and consultants if they are also affected by the disaster.

 Network and application security is also important.
-Employees and even customers should only be able to access limited data sets they need to perform their work or do business.
-A user who accesses data outside their everyday job responsibilities may need to be made aware of the sensitive nature of the data and or they may handle it inappropriately.
+Employees and customers should only be able to access limited data sets they need to perform their work or do business.
+A user who accesses data outside their everyday job responsibilities may need to be made aware of the sensitive nature of the data, and they may handle it inappropriately.
 Users with access to data that they do not require access to may also run the risk of deleting such data.
 Keeping tight restrictions on data can be vital to ensure data breaches, data leaks, or data deletions do not disrupt business.